What is a Milk Frother?

 Contrast this with the workings of a conventional steam wand, which sees you pour milk into a frothing pitcher and hold it beneath the steam wand to generate the frothing action that creates the steamed/frothed milk.

-How to Froth Milk with a Frother
+What is an Auto Frother?
+How to Froth Milk With a Hand Frother?

 Ultimately, this is going to come down to exactly what kind of frother you’re using.
 We’ll cover the most common of these below.